matteodelseppia/CMake-Catch2-cpp-project-template/README.md

 make test
 ```

-A single test should run and pass.
+A single test called **sum_test** should run and pass.
 If this does not work, there are probably issues with Catch2 dependencies.